How to Improve Chinese Listening Skills Actively and Passively

 For passive listening, I recommend the following steps:

-2. Listen.
 Pay attention, but don’t worry about understanding everything.
 Instead, notice the cadence and try to understand the general topic.
+Apart from hearing the intonation and rhythm of the language all the time, you will also hear a few expressions here and there.

 Some great resources for passive listening audio practice are: